- How are brain and spinal cord tumors in children treated?

 - More treatment information

-The treatment options for brain and spinal cord tumors depend on many factors, including the type of tumor and how far it has grown or spread.
+The treatment options for brain and spinal cord tumors depend on many factors, including the type of tumor, its location, and how far it has grown or spread.

 (Pilocytic astrocytomas, subependymal giant cell astrocytomas)